 Then leave and just let the ice melt.

 Check on it occasionally, dumping water out of the containers and replacing towels as needed.
 But mostly it's okay to let it work on its own.

 What about using a hair dryer to speed the process?

 I've tried using a hair dryer in the past to try to speed up the process, but it just takes more of my time and I'm not sure it went any faster.

 Step 5: Help it along

-As the shelves defrost, you can help the process along by using a putty knife to scrape the loosened ice off in chunks.
+As you check and see the ice on the shelves defrosting, you can help the process along by using a putty knife to scrape the loosened ice off in chunks.

 Do you have any other tips for defrosting that you use and like?